-SWINE - Judged Tuesday, August 1, 2023, 8:00 a.m.
+SWINE - Judged Tuesday, July 30, 2024, 8:00 a.m.

-All Purebred
+Purebred Barrows

-\Barrows shown in purebred class not eligible for sale in auction Purebred Barrow Heavyweight (Not shown in Market class) Purebred Barrow Lightweight (Not shown in Market class) Purebred gilt (born after Jan.
-I of current year) Purebred gilt (born after Feb.
-1 of current year) Purebred pair of gilts
+\Barrows shown in purebred class not eligible for sale in auction, unless 4-H member does not have another market animal in any species of food animal.
+Purebred Barrow Heavyweight (Not shown in Market class) Purebred Barrow Lightweight (Not shown in Market class)